synle/sqlui-native/README.md

 - [X] Added Basic CI/CD to package electron
 - [X] Make a build for other systems like Debian and Redhat.
 - [ ] Add a configuration / option page.
+- [X] Enhance the table with pagination.
-- [ ] Enhance the table for result with sorting, searching and pagination.
+- [ ] Enhance the table for result with sorting, and searching.
 - [X] Add quick query queries (such as select from a table or do update / insert).
-- [ ] Add quick query to recreate the table definition (Create Table), Drop Table, etc....
+- [X] Add quick query to recreate the table definition (Create Table), Drop Table, etc....
 - [X] Add a full screen mode (F11)
 - [X] Add ability to save CSV / JSON / Table to files.
 - [X] Add ability to support multiple windows and sessions..